 We wish we could tell you about how awesome our undergrads are.
 But anything we could tell you would fail to capture it.
 The next best thing you can do is read the blogs and see for yourself.

-There are more than 11,000 graduate students at MIT.
+There are more than 6,000 graduate students at MIT.
 Some of them are MIT alumni, while others come from hundreds of other universities around the nation and the world.
-Graduate students do not teach undergraduate classes at MIT, but they do serve as academic and social mentors, by leading discussion sections for large classes, or by serving as live-in Graduate Resident Tutors in the residence halls responsible for providing advice, mediating conflict, and managing stress.
-Most MIT undergraduates will at some point pursue a graduate degree, and benefit from having outstanding graduate students closely involved as advisors in their undergraduate education.
+Graduate students do not teach undergraduate classes at MIT, but they do serve as academic and social mentors, by leading discussion sections for large classes, or by serving as live-in Graduate Resident Advisors in the residence halls.
+They’re responsible for providing advice, mediating conflict, and managing stress.
+Most MIT undergrads will, at some point, pursue a graduate degree, and benefit from having outstanding graduate students closely involved as advisors in their undergraduate education.

 MIT has ~1,000 tenured and tenure-track faculty, all of whom teach and conduct research, and ~850 members of the academic instructional staff, who possess training and credentials similar to those of faculty members but who are solely dedicated to teaching.
-There are 10 Nobel Prize Laureates, 22 MacArthur Genius Grant Winners, and 2 Pulitzer Prize winners among MIT’s instructors, many of whom teach undergraduate classes, such as (to name a few) Eric Lander, who teaches introductory biology; Heidi Williams, who teaches labor economics; and Regina Barzilay, who teaches machine learning.
+There are 11 Nobel Prize Laureates, 23 MacArthur Genius Grant Winners, and 1 Pulitzer Prize winner among MIT’s instructors, many of whom teach undergraduate classes.

 Jay Keyser, in his book on MIT culture, observed that there is an “incredibly strong bond” between MIT students and faculty, in part, because both students and faculty often realize that they are of like kind, just separated by age and experience.
 Our faculty see themselves in our students, and our students, in some cases, aspire to become our faculty, or at least to become more like them: smart, hardworking, creative, and accomplished.